helenmurugan/the-groomers-network/README.md

 - [Widget Tweaks Documentation](https://pypi.org/project/django-widget-tweaks/)

 ### Acknowledgments
+- Juliia Konovalova for support during the early stages of the project.
-- Excellent mentoring and expert guidance from Juliia Konovalova and Spencer Barriball
+- Spencer Barriball for
+- Code Institute's tutoring service
 - Inspiration on structure and design of templates taken from Kim Bergstroem's PP4 Gamer's Insight blog project.